jahlback/jahlback.github.io/index.md

 ******

-I am a Social Science Research Fellow in the [School of Medicine](https://med.stanford.edu/) at [Stanford University](https://www.stanford.edu/), part of the *Geldsetzer Lab*.
+I am a Social Science Research Fellow in the [Department of Medicine (Primary Care and Population Health)](https://med.stanford.edu/pcph.html) at [Stanford University](https://www.stanford.edu/), part of the *Geldsetzer Lab*.
 I am also a Visiting Fellow at the [Department of Methodology](https://www.lse.ac.uk/methodology) at [London School of Economy and Political Science](https://www.lse.ac.uk/).

 My current research examines the causal effects of vaccines on long-term health outcomes, with a focus on dementia.
 I work with large electronic patient records, using methods such as regression discontinuity designs, propensity score matching, and difference-in-differences designs to identify effects that are difficult to establish through conventional study designs.